johnfelipe/vector-tiles/_posts/services/0001-02-17-mapbox-streets-v8.md

 #### `filterrank` _number_

-Filterrank is a value from 1-5 used to customize label density.
-It's intended to be used for in style layer filters (in the 'Select data' tab in Mapbox Studio).
-The value is relative to the current zoom level - eg the same POI might have a `filterrank` of 5 at z10 but 1 at z14, since zooming in changed the relative importance of the POI.
+Filterrank is a value from 0-5 used to customize label density.
+It's intended to be used in style layer filters (in the 'Select data' tab in Mapbox Studio).
+The value is relative to the current zoom level.
+For example the same POI might have `filterrank=5` at z10 while having `filterrank=1` at z14, since zooming in changed the relative importance of the POI.

 You could set `filterrank<=1` to only show the most prominent labels, `filterrank<=3` to produce moderate density, and `filterrank<=5` to see as many labels as possible.